dredUW/CaseStudy1Practice/README.md

 ---
 ## **A brief analysis of Apple Pay**
 ---
-I'm going to answer a few key questions about Apple Pay.
+I'm going to answer a few key questions about Apple